codehsbooks/introcs/Animation-and-Games/timers.md

 But how do we have the program wait before moving the ball?
 And what about repeating the process?
 A loop won't quite work, as there's no way to have a loop pause between iterations.
 We'll need to use a new tool, the **timer**, to create our animation.

 ## Introducing Timers
-Timers allow us to call a specified function repeteadly with a pause, or delay, between each function call.
+Timers allow us to call a specified function repeatedly with a pause, or delay, between each function call.
 Timers and loops are similar in that they both repeate code, but they are actually quite different.
 A loop has no sense of time or delay -- it enters the next iteration as soon as one iteration finishes.
 A timer calls a function at specific intervals until the programmer tells the timer to stop.

 The ability to call a function over and over with a pause in between is very helpful when creating animation.
 For example, the code above to move the ball can be placed into a `draw` function: